magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40240-->

-*  The product grid filer now works correctly when you use custom date attributes to filter products and the Admin user locale is `en_GB`.
+*  The product grid filter now works correctly when you use custom date attributes to filter products and the Admin user locale is `en_GB`.

 <!--- MC-39279-->